 Remove the electric coil from the solenoid

 Unscrew two small screws from the bottom of the solenoid body

 Step 3 (Solenoid version with 13mm plunger housing)

-The Pro-Elite and latest Pro-SE units require 13mm wrench to remove the plunger housing
+The Pro-Elite and some Pro-SE units require 13mm wrench to remove the plunger housing

 (A) - Orifice

 Inside the solenoid, you will find spring (C) attached to the plunger (B), please make sure rubber part at the end plunger is clean and flat

 Check the orifice(A) if it is not blocked with dirt or small debris